jeremyBanks/database/docs/rfcs/0003-initial.md

       May throw `DatabaseConnectivityError`.
   - `.close[Sync](): void`
-    - Close the connection.
+    - Close the connection, blocking until it is closed.

       Must not throw.

-      Drivers may assume that no other methods on the Connection will be called after close has been called, but close may be called multiple times.
+      Drivers may assume that no other methods on the Connection will be called after `close` has been called, but `close` may be called multiple times.
 - `driver.Transaction` interface
   - `.query[Sync](sql: string, arguments?: Array<BoundValue>): AsyncIterable<Iterable<BoundValue>>`
     - Executes a query against the database in the context of this transaction, returning the results as an `AsyncIterable` of `Iterable` rows of `ResultValue`s.
-These iterables will not be used after the associated transaction has ended.

       May throw `DatabaseConnectivityError` or `DatabaseEngineError`.

+      Drivers may assume that these iterables will not be consumed after the associated Transaction or Connection has closed.
   - `.commit[Sync](): void`
-    - Ends the transaction, with any committed and saved.
-The transaction object will not be used again.
+    - Closes the transaction and any child transactions, with any changes committed and saved.

       May throw `DatabaseConnectivityError` or `DatabaseEngineError`.

+      Drivers may assume that no methods on the Transaction will be called after `commit` has been called.
   - `.rollback[Sync](): void`
-    - Ends the transaction, with any changes rolled back.
-The transaction object will not be used again.
+    - Closes the transaction and any child transactions, with any changes rolled back.

       May throw `DatabaseConnectivityError` or `DatabaseEngineError`.

+      Drivers may assume that no methods on the Transaction will be called after `rollback` has been called.
   - `.startTransaction[Sync](): driver.Transaction`
     - Starts a new child transaction within this transaction.
-The transaction object will not be used again until the child transaction has ended.

       May throw `DatabaseConnectivityError` or `DatabaseEngineError`.

+      Drivers may assume no methods will be called on this transaction while it has an open child transaction, except for `rollback` and `commit`.

 ### Driver `Meta` Type Information

-A driver SHOULD declare an associated `Meta` type using the `driver.Meta<{...}>` type function.
+A driver should declare an associated `Meta` type using the `driver.Meta<{...}>` type function.
 This is currently used only to specify the types used by the driver for bound and result column values.
-The `Meta` type SHOULD be provided as the (optional) first type argument to every interface that is implemented from `driver.sql`.
+The `Meta` type should be provided as the first type argument to every interface that is implemented from `driver.sql`.

 ```ts